How caffeine is stripped from coffee—and what that means for your health

 “If consumers want to be sure that synthetic solvents weren’t used to decaffeinate, they should look for the organic seal,” says Charlotte Vallaeys, Consumer Reports’ senior policy analyst and food-label expert.
 That seal prohibits not only pesticides, but chemical solvents during processing, too.

-If your beans are not organic, ask your supplier which method was used, either in person if you’re buying local or over the phone.
+If your coffee beans are not organic coffee beans, ask your supplier which method was used, either in person if you’re buying local or over the phone.
 If it used the solvent process, there are probably trace amounts of chemical residue on the beans.

 This is a tough question to answer, says Angela M. Zivkovic, Ph.D., an assistant professor in the department of nutrition at the University of California, Davis, and we don’t yet have a firm answer.

-In short, though some studies suggest that decaffeinated coffee is linked to health benefits, more research is needed.
+In short, though some studies suggest that decaf coffee is linked to health benefits, more research is needed.

 Article Featured: Consumer Reports